zincio/apidocs/source/includes/_FAQ.md

 ### Why am I getting multiple POSTs to my “order_placed” or other webhook?

 * We will retry POSTing the webhook until you return a 200 status code, so make sure you are returning a 200 at your webhook endpoint.

-### The Product Details/Product Offers API is taking a long time to respond.
-How do I speed it up?

-* Our API is optimized for throughput, not latency, and we don't make any latency guarantees.
-If you want to do a real-time call (your users wait on the results of the call) it's best to try these things:

-  * If your users are using a limited number of products, cache the data on your end regularly, and then display it to them from your cache in real-time when they request it.
-  * Make sure you have set the [max_age](https://docs.zincapi.com/#product-details) parameter to the maximum value that's allowable for your needs.
-  * We have other techniques for speeding up the API--contact us for more details.